Residency Program FAQ

 How do you get trained in Pediatric care?

 Family Physicians need to be expert at delivering well-child care, treating common and acute pathology in the office, and recognizing more complex and serious pediatric issues.
 Our curriculum is centered on a strong continuity outpatient pediatric population while taking advantage of world-class pediatric emergency and inpatient rotations at Lurie Children’s Hospital.
-We also deliver care to hundreds of newborns each year during the Maternal Child Health rotations, including care within our Level 2 Special Care Nursery.
+We also deliver care to hundreds of newborns each year during the Perinatal & Child Health rotations, including care within our Level 2 Special Care Nursery.

 So why do you do so much ICU?